ruionwriting/ruionwriting.github.com/source/_posts/2014-04-21-sql-server-how-to-crawl-all-databases-for-data.markdown

 ## Problem

-- I want to search dozens of database on a specific server;
+- I want to search across dozens of database on a specific server;
 - I need to search for a string in a predefined and limited number of potential column names.
-Why limit?
+Why limited?
 Because string search with _LIKE_ is an expensive operation.
 In my scenario I was dealing with big databases (both in therms of data and number of table objects).

 ## Plan